-But you may be wondering, “How can I reduce stress?”
+But you may be wondering, “How can I reduce stress and cope with the holidays?”
 Below are some alternative ways to help relieve stress without using food.

 Why is Stress so Unhealthy?

 In small doses, stress can be manageable but too much stress can lead to elevated blood pressure, anxiety, depression, stroke, irritable bowel syndrome and a weakened immune system.
-Muscle tension associated with stress can cause headaches and even migraines.
+In addition, muscle tension associated with stress can cause headaches and even migraines.
 Over the long term, chronic stress may contribute to obesity, diabetes, heart disease, cancer and GI conditions.